 4. Debt consolidation

-Some people consider it too much mental stress and frustration to keep tabs on their numerous loans and bills, so they opt for a debt consolidation.
+Some people consider it too much mental stress and frustration to keep tabs on their numerous loans and bills, so they opt for consolidation.

 The catch, however; is: not all debt consolidation firms operate the same way and consumers should take care to review a firm's business practices before agreeing to its services.